Macro Friendly Teriyaki Salmon Bowls (with cauliflower rice)

 Step 3: Marinate the salmon

-Add ยผ cup of the homemade teriyaki sauce to the container with the salmon and place in the refrigerator for 10 minutes to marinate (Image 3).
+Add ยผ cup of the homemade teriyaki sauce to the container with the salmon bites and place in the refrigerator for 10 minutes to marinate (Image 3).
 Do not marinate salmon overnight; it will turn mushy.
 Set the remaining sauce aside to thicken later.

 Step 4: Bake the salmon